Skip to content

 3. Set your node identity.

 Each node needs a single-line identity file that tells the system which node it is.
+This is the machine learning who it is, which — depending on your philosophical leanings — is either beautiful or terrifying.

 Terminal window

-echo "your-home-name" > ~/.sanctum/.node_id
+echo "your-haus-name" > ~/.sanctum/.node_id

 Use a short, lowercase slug.
 This value must match a key under the nodes section of your instance.yaml.